biocommons/biocommons.github.io/docs/index.md

 - [anyvar](https://github.com/biocommons/anyvar) Proof-of-Concept variation translation, validation,
   and registration service

+## Governance

+- [Mission](mission.md): Why we exist (or longer executive summary?)
+- [Culture](culture.md): How we treat each other respectfully
+- [Governance](governance.md): How we organize to promote effective collaboration
+- [Practices](practices.md) and [Tools](tools.md): How we get stuff done coherently
+- [Architecture](architecture.md) and [Coding Guidelines](coding-guidelines.md): How we build interoperable tools with consistent behavior
+- [Community](community.md): How you can get involved, learn, use, and contribute joyfully

 ## You're Invited!

 The biocommons project began as an umbrella project for open source software that was released by [Invitae](https://invitae.com/).
 Biocommons software was subsequently used by groups at [ClinGen](https://clinicalgenome.org/), [Color](https://color.com/), [GA4GH](https://ga4gh.org/), [GenomOncology](https://genomoncology.com/), and many other institutions.

-In order to ensure that existing projects continue to meet the needs of the community, and to provide a forum for related new software, the biocommons project is being restructured in order to clarify governance, code of conduct, contribution policies, and coding guidelines.
-See the [reboot preview pages](reboot/) for more information.
+**In order to ensure that existing projects continue to meet the needs of the community, and to provide a forum for related new software, the biocommons project is being restructured (November 2022) in order to clarify governance, code of conduct, contribution policies, and coding guidelines.**